-Leadership practice surveys focus directly on feedback related to a leader's performance and the impact on stakeholders.
+- Leadership practice surveys focus directly on feedback related to a leader's performance and the impact on parents.
 Leadership Practice Surveys for principals and other administrators are available and there are also a number of instruments that are not specific to the education sector, but rather probe for information aligned with broader leadership competencies that are also relevant to Connecticut administrators' practice.
-Typically, leadership practice surveys for use in principal evaluations collect feedback from teachers and other staff members.

-- School practice surveys capture feedback related to the key strategies, actions and events at a school.
-They tend to focus on measuring awareness and impact from stakeholders, which can include faculty and staff, students, and parents. - School climate surveys cover many of the same subjects as school practice surveys but are also designed to probe for perceptions from stakeholders on the school's prevailing attitudes, standards and conditions.
+Typically, leadership practice surveys for use in principal evaluations collect feedback from teachers and other staff members. - School practice surveys capture feedback related to the key strategies, actions and events at a school.
+They tend to focus on measuring awareness and impact from parents. - School climate surveys cover many of the same subjects as school practice surveys but are also designed to probe for perceptions from parents on the school's prevailing attitudes, standards and conditions.
 They are typically administered to all staff as well as to students and their family members.